 There are many ways to integrate essential oils into your sleep routine.
 Most methods of sleep aromatherapy require you to smell a particular oil before and during your sleep cycle, but this isn’t the only way to do it.
 Here are a few other methods:

 Direct application of essential oils means you apply the oil to your skin.
 When done with the essential oil only, it’s best to apply to small, concentrated areas like the neck or behind the ears.
-Also, make sure the oil your using is safe to use undiluted.
+Also, make sure to dilute your oil prior to applying.

 If you mix the essential oil with a carrier oil, like coconut oil, you can rub more of the mixture into your skin.
 With direct application, you get the benefits of aromatherapy, you can target specific areas, and it has a soothing sensation on your skin.